 - 4.6.1 This structure was a small barn, oriented east / west and therefore not used for winnowing.
 It appears to have originally been used as a shed for rearing calves (Bob Smith pers comm), and is shown with a hipped western gable and thatched roof on the photograph of 1904 (Buchanan et al 1988).
 The slate roof was added after this time by the Estates Office.
-The slates came from Easedale, the then Earl of Argyll receiving royalties from the quarry, Easedale slate is full of garnets and Bob Smith (pers comm) recovered several from broken slates! - 4.6.2 The 1964 proposal (Hay 1964) suggested reslating the gables with projecting drip-edges, and the proposal of 1978 (Naismith 1978) stated that the building needed repointing and additional drainage.
+The slates came from Easdale, the then Duke of Argyll receiving royalties from the quarry (Bob Smith pers comm). - 4.6.2 The 1964 proposal (Hay 1964) suggested reslating the gables with projecting dripedges, and the proposal of 1978 (Naismith 1978) stated that the building needed repointing and additional drainage.
 Mr Naismith's subsequent report (1980) on the buildings noted that the building was in good condition, presumably the repointing having been carried out.
 The summary of the buildings in 1986 (Anon 1986) stated the building had been repaired and that 'the rear wall was badly bulging when we took over'.
+During the early 1980s the building had a wooden floor and was used as a workshop and was stripped and internally renovated in the late 1980s (MacDonald pers comm).